Property Photography Exposure Settings

-Correct Exposure Saves Time Post Processing Later
+Correct Camera Exposure Saves Processing Time

-Aperture and Shutter Speed Settings - It is important to get the exposure right first go so that it complements the room and shows it off exactly how it is.
+Aperture and Shutter Speed Settings - It is important to get the exposure and camera settings right first go so that it complements the room and shows it off exactly how it is.
 You can adjust the lighting to flatter a room but to do this effectively you must use the right exposure settings.

 If you are using full studio lights for a shot, the shutter speed is fairly irrelevant.
-You can use 250th/sec or 5 seconds if the room is fairly dark and is reliant 100% on the studio set up, it doesn't matter.
+You can use 250th/sec or 5 seconds if the room is fairly dark and is reliant 100% on the studio set up.
+It doesn't matter.
 But there is a handy hint coming up here;

 You will need a longish exposure.
 A shutter speed of 60th/sec or faster and you will not record the "glow" from these lights.
 A longer exposure allows the sensor to pick up these dimmer lights including the pleasant "warm" glow they throw out around them.

-How does this work?
-Well, the studio lights only fire for an "instant” meaning that even if you had a shutter speed of 1 minute, the lights only fired for something like 10,000th of a second so were only RECORDED for that amount of time.
-Therefore, by using a small aperture and slow shutter speed, BAM, the studio lights take care of the room illumination whilst the slow shutter speed allows the room's lights to slowly "cook" onto the sensor…lovely.
+Well, the studio lights only fire for an "instant".
+This means that even if you had a shutter speed of 1 minute, the lights only fired for something like 10,000th of a second.
+Therefore, they were only RECORDED for that amount of time.
+By using a small aperture and slow shutter speed, BAM, the studio lights take care of the room illumination.
+Whilst the slow shutter speed allows the room's lights to slowly "cook" onto the sensor.
+Lovely.

-Property Photography Exposure - 1.
+- 1Property Photography Exposure - 1.
 Using the Cameras Settings

 Property Photography Exposure - Shutter Speeds